jvegarag/exception-definition/README.md

 An exception handling strategy consists of all actions and conventions necessary to properly handle exceptions in your application.
 It typically consists of the following elements:

-1. Error detection
+1. Error detection.
-2. Error information gathering
+2. Error information gathering.
-3. Throwing and propagating the exception
+3. Throwing and propagating the exception.
-4. Catching and reacting to the exception: Notifying relevant parties
+4. Catching and reacting to the exception: Notifying relevant parties.

 ![exception hierarchy diagram](./doc/exception_hierachy.png)